A Quick Primer on Machine Learning in Wireless Communications: Model-Driven Implementation

+where $\mathbf{\hat H} = \mathbf{Ay}$ is a \textit{linear} transform (hence the qualifier ``linear'').
+Solving for the Frobenius norm as the trace of an outer product and finding the gradient of the mean squared error with respect to $\mathbf{A}$ then setting it to $\mathbf{0}_{N_r\times N_t}$, we obtain the LMMSE for a given transmit SNR and the channel covariance matrix $\mathbf{R_{HH}}$:

+Note that this channel covariance (or precisely, correlation) matrix can be found from the time-based averaging of the quantity $\mathbf{H}\mathbf{H}^\ast$).
+Due to LMMSE having prior knowledge of the channel statistics as evident from the channel covariance matrix above, it outperforms LS estimation.

-\textbf{Channel Equalization:} Channel equalization is intended to remove the impacts of the channel from the transmitted symbols.
-Two commonly used types of channel equalizations are 1) zero-forcing (ZF) and 2) minimum mean square error (MMSE) equalization.
-Continuing with the same notation, the zero-forcing equalizer of the estimated channel $\mathbf{\hat H}$ is given by:
+\textbf{Channel Equalization:} As mentioned earlier, channel equalization intends to remove the impact that the channel made onto the transmitted symbols.
+Two commonly used types of channel equalizations are (1) zero-forcing (ZF) and (2) minimum mean square error (MMSE) equalization.
+Let us call the equalizer $\mathbf{W}$ which is computed from a given channel (either perfectly known or estimated).
+Further, let us continue to use the SM type of MIMO and thus apply the equalizer to the diagonalized channel $\boldsymbol\Sigma$ system as shown in \eqref{eq:system_sm}.
+In this case: